Careers and Employability Service

 Outreach officers within universities deliver widening participation activities.
 They arrange and deliver group sessions to young people in schools and colleges both on-campus and in schools and colleges.

-Outreach officers will also work on other projects and events to encourage participation in continuing education.Team structures can varies, with some roles being part of student recruitment teams, while at other organisations there is a specific widening participation team.
+Outreach officers will also work on other projects and events to encourage participation in continuing education.Team structures can vary, with some roles being part of student recruitment teams, while at other organisations there is a specific widening participation team.

 For example, at the university, 26 people work in the Widening Participation (WP) team and 14 members of that team work directly with schools.